Greenwood Pathway House is the only provider of homeless shelter and support for children and adults in the seven counties of the Lakelands Region.

 Clients who complete both phases of the program are typically hired within 10 days for higher paying jobs that allow them to afford local housing and earn enough to lift themselves and their families out of poverty.

-Our Celebrate Recovery program is only available for clients staying at the Pathway House.
-We are unable to provide this program for the public.
+Our Homeless Art Therapy program is only available for clients staying at the Pathway House.

 We offer a safe place to stay for up to 90 days and the support needed to transition from life on the streets to ongoing self-sufficiency.